 Midwives stress that pregnancy, labor and birth are natural events for you and your body.
 Practicing a more hands-off approach, midwives encourage you to trust your instincts and make your own decisions throughout your pregnancy and delivery to ensure an accommodating and comfortable experience.
 They support you throughout labor and birth while letting nature take its course in giving you and your family a new life.

-How does a Midwife Differ from a Family Practitioner or Obstetrician?
+How does a Midwife Differ from a Family Medicine Physician or Obstetrician?

 What Services Can OB/GYNs and Midwives Provide?